So to recap, here’s what we’ve created so far.

 - And deployed to prod

 Our workflow is fairly simple.
-But as your team grows, you’ll need to add additionaly dev and staging environments.
+But as your team grows, you’ll need to add additional dev and staging environments.

 CI/CD for Serverless